AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 1-Hydrostatic Basics.md

 There are three cases
 - When the bottom is wider than the top, the average depth should be more to the bottom
-- When the top is as wide as the bottom, which is the rectangular cas
+- When the top is as wide as the bottom, which is the rectangular case of the previous section
+- When the top is wider than the bottom, the average depth should be more to the top

+For each geometrical shape the calculation of $y_G$ is different (Sec.
+1.4.3)